Interested in learning more about becoming a Climate Corps Fellow? Read through these frequently asked questions.

 Is the position I applied for still open?

-Can current students apply for a Climate Corps Fellowship?
+Can current students apply for a Climate Corps fellowship?

 Can international students apply for Climate Corps?